ZenMastersTeam/Zen-UV/mkdocs/select.md

 | Select quaded islands |

 ### Select Cylinder Edges (Splits)
+Select island edges that belong to the same mesh edge and split the island by itself.

 |![Cylinder Edges](img\gifs\select_operators\Select_Splits.gif)|
 | --- |
 | Select splits |

 ### Select Edges by Condition
+Select edges based on various conditions and logic operations with NOT support.

 |![Edges by Condition](img\gifs\select_operators\Select_Edges_by_Condition.gif))|
 | --- |
 | Select edges by condition |